PetroIvaniuk/llms-tools/README.md

   - Audioreactivity: upload a song, add a touch of your artistic style, and let our audio analysis technology bring your beats to life
   - Animation: start with a few words or upload your own image, and watch your ideas turn into captivating visuals
   - Transform: upload your videos and effortlessly transform them into entirely new styles and aesthetics
-- [Leonardo.ai](https://leonardo.ai/) - create stunning game assets with AI, such as items, environments, helmets, buildings, and concept art
 - [GEN-1](https://runwayml.com/ai-magic-tools/gen-1/), [Research](https://research.runwayml.com/gen1) - use words and images to generate new videos out of existing ones by Runway: [AI-Magic-Tools](https://runwayml.com/ai-magic-tools/)
 - [GEN-2](https://runwayml.com/ai-magic-tools/gen-2/), [Research](https://research.runwayml.com/gen2) - greate videos in any style you can imagine with Text to Video generation by Runway: [AI-Magic-Tools](https://runwayml.com/ai-magic-tools/)
   - Mode 01: Text to Video: Synthesize videos in any style you can imagine using nothing but a text prompt.
 If you can say it, now you can see it